One of the most essential tools in the film editing and post-production fields is your demo reel, so it makes sense that you should treat it as such!

 While it may seem tempting to include all of your work to date and have the biggest reel out there, that would be shooting yourself in the foot.
 The consensus for the ideal demo reel length is somewhere between 60 and 90 seconds, and it should only include your best and most recent work.

 If you’re planning on using impressive footage that you didn’t have much to do with, consider reconsidering.
 Not only would taking credit for someone else’s work possibly result in blowing a good job opportunity, it could also lead to staining your reputation and even ending your career!
+It’s so important to try to avoid plagiarism all together and the key to doing so is through having a better understanding of it.
+Check out Sarah Jones’s awesome guide on plagiarism.

 2) Label Everything